Dennis Lanson has been writing, producing and directing film and video since the 1970s.

 Phans of Jersey City (1979), distributed by DER and co-directed by Steve Forman, screened at New Directors/New Films and on PBS stations; Booming (1982), a documentary about uranium mining in Wyoming in winter, screened at Edinburgh, Denver, Park City, and other international festivals; Pitstop (2002), an independent feature, a dark comedy about nine people stuck in the same motel beside an interstate, also toured the festival circuit, was broadcast on WGBH, and premiered at the Museum of Fine Arts Boston.

-Recent video projects include Seeking the 36 (2010), a half-hour documentary about the Lamed Vov, the mythical "just souls" that in Jewish lore are said to balance the evil in the world; Gringolandia (in post production) about the impact of gringo settlers on a small city in Mexico; and The Opus 139 Project (in preproduction - trailer here) about a Gloucester organ builder, CB Fisk Inc., and the process of contracting, designing, and installing a large organ in Harvard University's Memorial Chapel.
+Recent video projects include Seeking the 36 (2010), a half-hour documentary about the Lamed Vov, the mythical "just souls" that in Jewish lore are said to balance the evil in the world; Gringolandia (2011) about the impact of gringo settlers on a small city in Mexico; and The Opus 139 Project (2013) (trailer) about a Gloucester organ builder, CB Fisk Inc., and the process of contracting, designing, and installing a large organ in Harvard University's Memorial Chapel.

 Mr. Lanson is a former member of the Writers Guild of America West, has authored numerous screenplays, and has worked on crew and as an editor on a range of documentary films.
 Among his editorial credits are documentaries for A&E, Discovery, the History Channel, and PBS.